Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 We aim to make it accessible for everyone and leverage the existing model and improve the current system.
 To make it accessible to the public, we build an easy-to-use website.
 The user or dermatologist can upload the patient demographic information with the skin lesion image.
 With the image and patient demographic as input, the model will analyse the data and return the results within a split second.
 Keeping the broader demographic of people in the vision, we have also tried to develop the basic infographic page, which provides a generalised overview about melanoma and steps to use the online tool to get the results.

 ## Dataset
-The project dataset is openly available on Kaggle [SIIM-ISIC Melanoma Classification, 2020](https://www.kaggle.com/c/siim-isic-melanoma-classification).
+The project dataset is openly available on Kaggle [(SIIM-ISIC Melanoma Classification, 2020)](https://www.kaggle.com/c/siim-isic-melanoma-classification).
 It consists of around forty-four thousand images from the same patient sampled over different weeks and stages.
 The dataset consists of images in various file format.
 The raw images are in DICOM (Digital Imaging and COmmunications in Medicine), containing patient metadata and skin lesion images.
 DICOM is a commonly used file format in medical imaging.
 Additionally, the dataset also includes images in TFRECORDS (TensorFlow Records) and JPEG format.

 Furthermore, thirty-three thousand are in training set among the forty-four thousand images and around eleven thousand in the test set.
 However, our quick analysis found a significant class imbalance in the training dataset.
 Thirty-two thousand are labelled as benign (Not Cancerous) and only five hundred marked as malignant (Cancerous).
 That is, the training set contains only ±1.76% of malignant images (Figure 1).
 Along with the patient's images, the dataset also has a CSV file containing a detail about patient-level contextual information, which includes patient id, gender, patient age, location of benign/malignant site, and indicator of malignancy for the imaged lesion.